-XF performs a surface integral over the fields near the boundary of the finite-difference time-domain (FDTD) space and it applies a near to far field transformation in order to arrive at the radiated fields.
+XF performs a surface integral over the fields near the boundary of the finite-difference time-domain (FDTD) space and it applies a near to far field transform in order to arrive at the radiated fields.
 This is an application of the surface equivalence theorem and the surface integral requires a reference point.

 Consider the two projects in the first image.
 Project A has a half-wave dipole centered in the FDTD simulation space, and project B has a half-wave dipole offset λ/8 from the center.
 A 2-D far zone sensor is defined around the azimuth (XY) plane of the dipole in both projects and three simulations are run:

 - Project A is simulated with the reference point set to the center of the space (co-located with dipole A).

 - Project B is simulated with the reference point set to the center of the space (λ/8 offset from dipole B).

 - Project B is simulated again with the reference point offset from the center of the space by λ/8 (co-located with dipole B).